CmdStan Installation

 Makefile syntax allows general pattern rules based on file suffixes.
 Stan programs must be stored in files with suffix .stan; the CmdStan makefile rules specify how to transform the Stan source code into a binary executable.
 For example, to compile the Stan program my_program.stan in directory ../my_dir/, the make target is ../my_dir/my_program or ../my_dir/my_program.exe (on Windows).

-To call Make, you invoke the utility name, either make or mingw32-make, followed by, in order:
+To call Make, you invoke the utility name, make, followed by, in order:

 • zero or more Make program options, then specify any Make variables as a series of